 Preheat the oven to 350 degrees F.

-What gives red velvet cake its color?
+What is red velvet cake made of?

 The trick to using our Red Velvet Color when baking cakes and cupcakes is to lower the pH.
 Some ways to do this is by substituting baking powder in place of baking soda, using a natural non-alkalized cocoa powder, adding more white vinegar or buttermilk to your red velvet recipe, to achieve a bright red color.